 The benefits of a compost bin in your backyard are two-fold: you can dispose of food waste sustainably, and it produces good stuff to put on your garden.

-For a compost bin to work, remember that you more than just food scraps.
+For a compost bin to work, remember that you need more than just food scraps.
 A balance of both nitrogen products and carbon products are required.
 Nitrogen products are fruit, vegetables and fresh green grass clippings.
 Carbon products are things like dried leaves, paper towels and small twigs and sticks.

 Brisbane City Council has a good guide on how to get started and how to layer these two different product types in your bin.